Dinajpur: Demographics

-According to the 2022 Bangladesh census, Dinajpur city had a population of 212,275 and a literacy rate of 88.79%.
+According to the 2022 Bangladesh census, Dinajpur Paurashava had 51,479 households and a population of 212,288.
+Dinajpur had a literacy rate of 88.79%: 90.79% for males and 86.70% for females, and a sex ratio of 104.67 males per 100 females.
+7.30% of the population was under 5 years of age.
+Ethnic population was 2,097 (0.99%) of which 1242 were Santal and 501 Oraon.

 According to the 2011 Bangladesh census, Dinajpur city had 40,929 households and a population of 186,727.
 31,320 (16.77%) were under 10 years of age.
 Dinajpur had a literacy rate (age 7 and over) of 75.37%, compared to the national average of 51.8%, and a sex ratio of 942 females per 1,000 males.
 The ethnic population was 2,402 (1.29%), of which 1,385 were Santal and 777 Oraon.

 Education

 Over the last 25 years, Dinajpur has attracted some prominent educational institutions, all of which are government financed.
 They are as follows:

 Hajee Mohammad Danesh Science & Technology University is located 13 km north of Dinajpur town and is one of the prominent institutions in North Bengal.
 It offers various undergraduate programs such as computer science, BBA, agriculture, fisheries, veterinary medicine and postgraduate programs like agronomy, horticulture and soil science.

 Established in 1992, M Abdur Rahim Medical College (former Dinajpur Medical College) is one of the 36 government financed medical institutions located at historical Ananda sagar area in Dinajpur City.
 Currently, it offers a five-year MBBS Program, along with a one-year compulsory post-graduation internship program.
 In 2009, Dinajpur city began an English version of education.
-Some notable English Version schools are: Bethel Int'l School, Dinajpur Ridge School, Dinajpur Labrotary School, Dinajpur Public School, South Point School and Green International School.
-Dinajpur Polytechnic Institute, Textile Institute Dinajpur, Saint Philip's High School & College, Saint Joseph School Dinajpur, Dinajpur Zilla school, Dinajpur Govt.Girls High School, Dinajpur High School, Dinajpur Police Line School, Dinajpur Collectorate School & College, Dinajpur Govt.
+Some notable English Version schools are: Bethel Int'l School, Dinajpur Ridge School, Dinajpur Laboratory School, Dinajpur Public School, South Point School and Green International School.
+Dinajpur Polytechnic Institute, Textile Institute Dinajpur, Saint Philip's High School & College, Saint Joseph School Dinajpur, Dinajpur Zilla school, Dinajpur Govt.
+Girls High School, Dinajpur High School, Dinajpur Police Line School, Dinajpur Collectorate School & College, Dinajpur Govt.
 College, is one of the best institutions in Dinajpur.

 Tenth educational board of Bangladesh has been established in Dinajpur in 2007.
 From 2009 S.S.C.
 (Secondary School Certificate) and H.S.C.
 (Higher Secondary School Certificate) exams have been started to be taken.
 In S.S.C. exam for the first time it stood 2nd in the country in the G.P.A.
 5 list.